 Hi there!
-I'm a data scientist, currently working on technology for local governments at USDR.
+I'm a data scientist, TODO currently working on technology for local governments at USDR.

 I recently obtained my PhD from the MS&E department at Stanford University, where I worked on choice models, polarization, modeling culture, social mobility, trust, and criminal justice.
 My advisors were Johan Ugander, Sharad Goel and Amir Goldberg.
 Before returning to academia, I worked at Airbnb on search, experimentation, knowledge sharing, and building out the data science team.
 I occasionally do part-time data science consulting.